Patika-X-Allianz-Bootcamp/java-final/README.md

 #### 6.1 Generate a Travel Plan
 - Prepare a travel plan based on appointments received from hospitals and doctors.
+- Implement a mechanism to invalidate unconfirmed appointments and reservations within a specified time frame (e.g., 10 minutes).

-This README provides an overview of the steps and components involved in developing a Spring Boot-based medical tourism application.
+This README provides an overview of the steps and components involved in developing a Spring Boot-based health tourism application.
 You can refer to the individual sections for detailed instructions on each aspect of the project.